axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/case-item-details.rst

    -  Must input parameter ``url`` if you want to use external URL.

    -  Must input parameter ``processStart`` if you want to use ivy start process.

-   -  If you use ivy start process, you can predefine parameter for ``params``.
+And you can predefine parameter for the process via ``params`` key.

-      Customized case details using external URL
+      Customized case details using external URL:

       .. code-block:: html